By Emma Wood

 The uptake of “consent training” for students, without the inculcation of deeper principles, presents further dangers for young women.
 Absent a revival of the “significance view” of sex, “consent education” may merely train young men to use women with a greater sense of impunity.
 This is unlikely to alleviate the true source of violation and regret felt by too many young women after having been sexually used.

-Emma Wood has a PhD in moral philosophy and is a Research Fellow with Women’s Forum Australia.
+Dr Emma Wood is a Research Fellow with Women's Forum Australia.